 Beles Christian Education Fund

-Grants from this fund will most often be established for organizations like Christian schools, Christian-based homeschool programs and co-ops, churches, Christian camps, and other organizations that are best served by providing a strong Christian curriculum to people of all ages and life stages.
+Grants from this fund will most often be given to established organizations such as Christian schools, Christian-based homeschool programs and co-ops, churches, Christian camps, and other organizations that are best served by providing a strong Christian curriculum to people of all ages and life stages.
+In particular, the Fund is interested in supporting programs that specifically teach the Five Priorities of Life in a manner in which participants learn these priorities, their meaning and how they are incorporated into their daily Christian lives.

 - God—We commit to placing God as the center and priority of our lives.